Kazys Škirpa

 Kazys Škirpa (18 February 1895 – 18 August 1979) was a Lithuanian military officer and diplomat.
-He is best known as the founder of the Lithuanian Activist Front (LAF) and his involvement in the attempt to establish Lithuanian independence in June 1941.
+He founded the Lithuanian Activist Front (LAF), which attempted to establish Lithuanian independence in June 1941.

 Army career

-During World War I, he was mobilized into the Imperial Russian Army and attempted to form Lithuanian detachments in Petrograd.
-After Lithuania declared independence in 1918, he returned and volunteered during the Lithuanian Wars of Independence.
-In January 1919, Škirpa was commandant of Vilnius and men under his command raised the flag of Lithuania on Gediminas' Tower on 1 January 1919.
-It was the first time the flag was raised in Vilnius, the historical capital of the Grand Duchy of Lithuania, and 1 January is commemorated as the flag day in Lithuania.
-In 1920, as a member of the Lithuanian Peasant Popular Union, he was elected to the Constituent Assembly of Lithuania.
-After that he decided to pursue a military education in Institute of Technology in Zurich, Higher Officers' Courses in Kaunas, and Royal Military Academy (Belgium).
-Upon graduation in 1925, he worked as Chief of the General Staff, but was forced to resign after the 1926 Lithuanian coup d'état, because he actively opposed it by trying to gather a military force to protect the government.
+In World War I, he was mobilised into the Imperial Russian Army and graduated from the Peterhof Military School.
+In 1917, he helped organise Lithuanian military units in Russia and attempted to form Lithuanian detachments in Petrograd.
+After Lithuania declared independence in 1918, he returned and was the first to enlist in the Lithuanian armed forces during the Lithuanian War of Independence.
+In January 1919, Škirpa was commandant of Vilnius and the men under his command raised the Lithuanian flag above Gediminas' Tower on 1 January 1919.
+It was the first time the flag had been raised in Vilnius, the historical capital of the Grand Duchy of Lithuania, and 1 January is commemorated as the flag day in Lithuania.

+In 1920, as a member of the Lithuanian Popular Peasants' Union, he was elected to the Constituent Assembly of Lithuania.
+After that, he attended the Institute of Technology in Zurich, Higher Officers' Courses in Kaunas, and the Royal Military Academy (Belgium).
+On graduating in 1925, he worked as Chief of the General Staff, but was forced to resign after the 1926 Lithuanian coup d'état, because he had actively opposed it by trying to gather a military force to protect the government.